renpapers/codeword/Week 01/readme.md

 <img src="1.JPG">

 As a set task, we were told to mess around with processing and create a letter from our first (or last) names.
 Although mine being (extremely) rudimentary and admittedly not the most appealing visually, I again tried to mess around with the mousex/mousey functions, as well as curved shapes.
 Again, this being my first time coding I struggled to wrap my head around certain concepts, but eventually managed to get the hang of it!
-[Here's the final outcome](http://renpapers.github.io/codeword/Processing%20Sketches/L_sketch_yay)
+[Here's the final outcome](http://renpapers.github.io/codeword/Processing%20Sketches/L_sketch_yay) The 'T' from my last name comes up with the mouse hovers over the right panel, and vice versa when you hover over the left panel.

 <img src="L.JPG">